 Censorship is a necessary tool for administrators for several reasons.
 For one, Politeia cannot host illegal content.
 For another, because the fee to submit a proposal is relatively low (0.1 DCR), there is a risk the system could be flooded with spam proposals that waste the time and attention of stakeholders.

 Politeia is based on the concept of transparent censorship.
 A limitation observed with other platforms such as Reddit, is that moderators can censor silently.
 This can lead to situations where content is censored because it goes against the preferred narrative of the moderators.
 In these cases, it is often the users’ word against that of the moderators’.
 In Politeia, admins can censor content, but can only do so transparently.
-If a user’s submission is censored, they can cryptographically prove that the censorship occured.
+If a user’s submission is censored, they can cryptographically prove that the censorship occurred.
 If admins censor a proposal, they must also provide a reason, which is viewable to the user.

 When a user registers, a cryptographic identity (pub/priv key pair) is created.
 This cryptographic identity is then used to create a “censorship record” for each user submission (proposal, comment, comment upvote/downvote).
 If a user’s submission is censored, they can use this censorship record to cryptographically prove their submission was censored, the time it was submitted, and the exact form of the submission.

 If a user’s proposal is censored, it will not appear publicly on Politeia, but will still be visible to the user and admins.
 The censored proposal will still appear on the user’s